theandrew168/exploring-ddd/README.md

 # exploring-ddd

-Exploring Domain-Driven Design (in TypeScript for funsies)
+Exploring Domain-Driven Design (in multiple languages for funsies)